-I was first introduced to photography at the age of 7.
-My family was moving to Switzerland with a stop in New York City to see the museums and sites.
+Before I was born my family immigrated from Denmark to Washington DC because my father was accepted to university.
+Half way through his studies I was born.
+Having grown up in two cultures has always helped me understand different viewpoints when meeting new people.
+When I was 7 my father first introduced me to photography during our family visit to New York City to see the museums and sites.
 On the first day, my father and I went to a camera shop and bought a Kodak 110 camera kit.
 A few days later, when I saw my photos printed - I was hooked!

-I graduated from San Francisco Art Institute with a degree in Photography and was hired for my first assisting job in September 1999.
+I graduated from San Francisco Art Institute with a degree in Photography.
 From that moment on I haven’t looked back!
-The move to Europe impacted how I see and interact with the world around me.
 I have traveled extensively to Europe, the Far East, South America as well as to Australia and New Zealand.
 Photography is an amazing cross-culture bridge.
 It doesn’t matter if you don’t speak the same language, photography connects the innocent curiosity we all have about someone or something new.